jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Terraform Setup
 ---------------
-To recap, we now have the ability of launching Terraform in an environment where the `iplz_img_path` variable points at an VHD image containing our application, and that path changes automatically when our application changes.
+To recap, we now have the ability of launching Terraform in an environment where the `iplz_img_path` variable points at an image containing our application, and that path changes automatically when our application changes.
 On the Terraform side, we just need to write our module declaring our resources, and we're ready to deploy.

 Under normal circumstances, launching an EC2 instance with Terraform takes just one or two resource declarations.